Luskhan: Discovery and naming

 Uspensky co-authored a research paper describing YKM 68344/1_262 that was published in the journal Current Biology on June 5, 2017.
 Other authors were Valentin Fischer, Roger Benson, Nikolay Zverkov, Laura Soul, Maxim Arkhangelsky, Olivier Lambert, Ilya Stenshin, and Patrick Druckenmiller.
-They named the specimen as a new genus and species, Luskhan itilensis.
-The genus name, Luskhan, is derived from luuses, spirits and masters of water in Mongolian and Turkic mythology, plus the suffix khan, meaning "chief".
+They recognized the specimen as beloging to a new genus and species, Luskhan itilensis.
+The genus name, Luskhan, is derived from luuses, water spirits and masters of water in Mongolian and Turkic mythology, combined with the suffix khan, meaning "chief".
 Itil is the ancient Turkic name for the Volga River, hence the species epithet itilensis means "of the Volga River".
+The authors note that this scientific name was chosen because the Volga region was the heart of the Golden Horde during the Mongol Empire.